-This Section describes how to obtain medical benefits for Plan Participants enrolled in a (medical indemnity) Plan.
-This Section also describes the claims appeal process for all Plan Participants on the Dental Plan.
+This Section describes how to obtain benefits for Plan Participants enrolled in the MUS Plan.
+This Section also describes the claims appeal process for all Plan Participants on the Medical Plan.

-Payment of benefits will be made based on the submission of required information to the Medical Plan Claims Administrator (Allegiance, Blue Cross Blue Shield of Montana or PacificSource) or Dental Plan Claims Administrator, Delta Dental.
+Payment of benefits will be made based on the submission of required information to the Medical Plan Claims Administrator (Allegiance, BlueCross BlueShield of Montana or PacificSource), the Dental Plan Claims Administrator, Delta Dental, or the Vision Hardware Plan Claims Administrator, BlueCross BlueShield of Montana.